Live Live Live Tokyo Dome 1993–1996

-Live Live Live Tokyo Dome 1993-1996 is a live album released by X Japan on October 15, 1997.
-As the title implies, it contains songs recorded at the Tokyo Dome between 1993 and 1996, all of them at the band's annual New Year's Eve concerts at that stadium.
+Live Live Live Tokyo Dome 1993–1996 is a live album released by X Japan on October 15, 1997.
+As the title states, it contains songs recorded at the Tokyo Dome between 1993 and 1996, all of them at the band's annual New Year's Eve concerts at that stadium.
 The album reached number 3 on the Oricon chart.
 A supplemental disc, titled Live Live Live Extra was released the following month.